exalearn/colmena/molecule-design/README.md

 The additional packages needed by this application are defined in `update_env.yml`

-Install them by activitating the pipeline environment and then calling:
+Install them by activating the colmena environment environment and then calling:
 `conda env update --file update_env.yml`

-Note that we currently require a [bug fix from Parsl](https://github.com/Parsl/parsl/pull/1620) that has yet to be published to PyPI.
-Given it only changes 2 lines of Parsl, I would recommend editing your installed Parsl version rather than cloning a development version.
-\[Hint: use `pip show parsl` to find where your Parsl is installed.\]
+Then clone the `covid-drug-design repository <https://github.com/exalearn/covid-drug-design>`_ to install the `molgym` package:

+.. code-block: bash

+    git clone git@github.com:exalearn/covid-drug-design.git
+    pip install -e .

+Eventually, the version of this package will be fixed in the `update_env.yml` definition file.
+We are holding off on that until the development activity on it becomes stable.

 ## Running